Ba'athist Syria: Armed Forces

+Syrian postage stamp commemorating the Yom Kippur War, issued in 1998, depicting Syrian Army tanks, warships, air defense systems, artillery, and President Hafez al-Assad in military uniform.

 Following the Syrian loss during the Six-Day War with Israel, Hafez al-Assad initiated a huge expansion of the military to achieve military parity with Israel.
 Assad gave a high priority to building a strong military and preparing it for a confrontation with Israel, both for offensive and defensive purposes and to enable him to politically negotiate the return of the Golan Heights from a position of military strength.
 He allocated up to 70 percent of the annual budget to the military build-up and received large quantities of modern arms from the Soviet Union.
 The Syrian Army, which was mainly a conscripted force, increased from 50,000 personnel in 1967 to 225,000 in 1973, and to over 500,000 in 1986, but it was reduced to 400,000 by the 1990s.

 By the early 1980s, Syria was left alone in the fight against Israel: Egypt signed peace treaty with Israel, Iraq diverted all its resources to the war with Iran, Jordan and Saudi Arabia reoriented their attention to post-revolutionary Iran, seeing it as a greater threat.
 Syria had almost no full-fledged allies in the region (except Iran), since relations with other Arab countries were shaky.
 As a result, Assad was forced to develop his new doctrine of the Strategic Balance, aimed primarily at a single-handed military confrontation with Israel, which pushed Syria to even greater militarization.
 And this doctrine gave rise to a new intra-Arab policy and was aimed at consolidating Assad's internal front.
 As a result, - with the help of the Soviet Union, Assad built a large military equipped with modern tanks, airplanes and long-range ground-to-ground missiles capable of launching chemical warheads into all Israeli cities.
+Assad also believed that Syria had more potential for expanding its armed forces than Israel: in his opinion, Syria was capable of increasing its army to one million soldiers, while Israel had already reached its mobilization maximum.
 This enabled him to deter Israel from attacking Syria and in the event of war, to cause heavy losses to Israel.